hth313/OS4/doc/functions.rst

 There are three main classes of functions, ordinary functions, prompting functions and execute direct functions.

-In addition there is digit and alpha entry keys (including backspace), but they not really normal functions, instead they are special handled input.
+In addition there is data entry keys (including backspace), but they not really normal functions, instead they are special handled input.